lruneh/pdsnd_github/README.md

 Thanks to mentor Ronak M for help along the way!
 Documentation on https://pandas.pydata.org/ was used for work on date filtering.

+### Personal note
+Working with git and Github is supprisingly fun and interesting!